cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 Make sure you have all you need before proceeding:

-* Have Go installed.
+* You have Go installed.
-* The checkers blockchain codebase with `MsgCreateGame` created by Ignite CLI.
-You can get there by following the [previous steps](./create-message.md) checking out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-msg).
+* You have the checkers blockchain codebase with `MsgCreateGame` created by Ignite CLI.
+If not, follow the [previous steps](./create-message.md) and check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-msg).

 </HighlightBox>

-You added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI in the [previous section](./create-message.md).
+In the [previous section](./create-message.md) you added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI.

-Now all that remains is to add code that:
+Now you must add code that:

 * Creates a brand new game.
 * Saves it in storage.